Tysseract/SBCC-CS105-EX11-MontyHallParadox/README.md

 ### Problem Description

-The detailed description of this problem comes from the Programming Exercise E6.19 that is in the book (pages 300 & 301).
+The detailed description of this problem comes from the Programming Exercise P4.24 on page 192 of the Late Objects book (E6.19 on pages 300 & 301 in Early Objects).

 You are writing a program that runs experiments to test the Monty Hall Paradox.
 You will get two numbers on the command line (as strings in `args` of the `main` function).
 The first number is for the seed of the random number generator.
 You should use `java.util.Random` for this assignment.
 Not using this random number generator could result in different findings than in the unit tester.
 For example, you should create the random number generator thusly: